microsoft/playwright/docs/src/troubleshooting.md

 See also in the [Command line tools](./cli.md#install-system-dependencies) which has a command to install all necessary dependencies automatically for Ubuntu LTS releases.

-## Please file an issue

-Playwright is a new project, and we are watching the issues very closely.
-As we solve common issues, this document will grow to include the common answers.